L-Blondy/tw-colors/README.md

 ## Highlights

 * 📦 **Zero javascript** added to the bundle size, it's just some CSS!
 * 🚀 **Scalable**, add as many themes and colors as you want.
-There is no limit on the number of themes and colors.
+There is no limit on the number of themes and color you can use
 * 🎯 **Flexible**, don't limit yourself to colors, with the built-in **variants** you can theme any css property
 * 🤩 **Nested themes** are supported for complex cases
 * ✨ **All color formats are supported**, including HEX, RGB, HSL, and named colors